The Best Toaster Oven

 Our Top Picks for the Best Toaster Oven

-If we’re spending this much money, we expect it to make get pretty toast.
-And while the Oster and Panasonic produced perfectly nice batches, the Breville truly surprised us when we pulled out the rack.
+Before we started testing, we were skeptical of the Breville’s Element IQ heating.
+But it’s not just marketing: The Breville delivers amazing results by targeting its heating elements according to the preset and quantity you choose.
+And while the Oster and Panasonic produced perfectly nice batches, the Breville was the only oven that truly surprised us when we pulled out the rack.
 It was the best toast we made, an even gold all over that was true to its medium shade setting.

-Along with the Krups, the Breville also aced our chocolate chip cookie test.
-The cookies had a perfect balance of crispy edges with a soft interior.
-And unlike the other models, the Breville Mini Smart Oven baked each cookie the same.
+We saw the difference in our cookie test as well.
+Along with the Krups, the Breville’s cookies had a perfect balance of crispy edges with a soft interior.
+And unlike the other models, each cookie was baked exactly the same.
 The Panasonic gave us cookies much darker in the back than the front, while the Oster’s convection feature completely dried out the dough, even after adjusting the time and temperature.

 Through all of our tests, the Breville was just the most enjoyable to use.
 We weren’t constantly forced to consult the manual or second-guess what we were doing.
 It holds your hand through every step to help you get the best results.
 If you choose the toast setting, it prompts you to pick a shade from from a seven point scale and then how many slices you’re making.
 It also tells you when it’s preheating and when it’s ready, a minor convenience in theory, but essential if you’re going to be doing a lot of baking.
 That stood in stark contrast to the Oster, which has a bizarre preheating method of having you set the timer at seven minutes, but makes you count it down from 30 to get there, one cruel click at a time, every time you use it.